Divorce And Family Lawyers: Germany

 At Brookman we regularly handle Anglo-German divorce.
 Our familiarity with procedure means we can process your divorce efficiently and in accordance with your preferred timescales.

-Since 1977 there has been a no-fault system of divorce in Germany – similar to the one that could soon be introduced in England and Wales.
+Since 1977 there has been a no-fault system of divorce in Germany – similar to the one that was introduced in England and Wales in 2022.
 This means a German court will grant a divorce once satisfied that the marriage has finally broken down.

 If the spouses have been separated for one year and both request a divorce or the respondent consents to a divorce, there is a presumption that the marriage has broken down.